Crohn's Disease (cont.)

 - Certolizumab pegol (Cimzia)

 - Natalizumab (Tysabri)

 - Are there any recommendations for diet, supplementation, or vaccinations for Crohn's disease?

 - Find a local Gastroenterologist in your town

 How is Crohn's disease diagnosed?

-The diagnosis of Crohn's disease is suspected in patients with fever, abdominal pain and tenderness, diarrhea with or without bleeding, and anal diseases.
+The diagnosis of Crohn's disease is suspected in patients with fever, abdominal pain and tenderness, diarrhea with or without bleeding, and anal diseases, such as ulcers or fissures.
 Laboratory blood tests may show elevated white blood cell counts and sedimentation rates, both of which suggest infection or inflammation.
 Other blood tests may show low red blood cell counts (anemia), low blood proteins, and low body minerals, reflecting loss of these minerals due to chronic diarrhea.